Renater/ConferenceMapper4SIP/README.md

 Description : Conference mapping between conference JID and numeric

 Parameters :
+- id  : a valid id to get the conference name mapped to ti.
+- conference : a conference name in format confname@conferenc.jitsi_domaine to get or generate a mapped id.

-Return :
+Return : Json

 ### GET /phoneNumberList
 Description :  Answer with Phone number list and additional information

-Parameters :
+Parameters : None

-Return :
+Return : Json

 ### GET /getDialDest
-Description :
+Description : Used to managed multi Jigasi extention on the PBX side to use multilple Jigasi server.
+It return a element of the JIGASI_EXTANSION_LIST in a round robin scheduling.

-Parameters :
+Parameters : None

-Return :
+Return : Json

 ## Docker Environnement